skinny85/eol-blog/src/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

 title: Graal Truffle tutorial part 5 – global variables
 summary: |
-  In the fifth part of the Truffle tutorial, we add support for global variable to our EasyScript language.
+  In the fifth part of the Truffle tutorial, we add support for global variables to our EasyScript language.
 created_at: 2021-06-30
 ---